Pate Feuilletee (Puff Pastry)

 Take the dough and make the last 2 turns, refrigerate to rest before use, or freeze it for future use.

-Recipe courtesy Chef Carla Pelligrino of Rao's in Las Vegas
+Recipe courtesy of Chef Carla Pelligrino of Rao's in Las Vegas